shaungibson1987/Translation_Merge/NOTES_translation_merge.md

 - **Core Logic (merge_core.py):**
   - Load the overall file and all *_translated* files
   - For each selected column, create a new column `<col>_ENG_Trans`
-  - For each Respondent.Serial, merge in the first available translation from any file
+  - For each Respondent.Serial, merge in the translation from any file (all translation files are combined; if multiple files have a value, the last file's value is used)
+  - Full error handling: any error in file loading or merging is logged and handled gracefully
+  - Detailed diagnostics: logs overlap of respondent IDs, column matches, and sample merged values for transparency
   - Save the merged result as a new Excel file

 - **Naming Conventions:**